lineality/Online_Voting_Using_One_Time_Pads/README.md

 - exit poll rules (what collected, from whom, released when)
 - meetings and correspondence transparency around voloting infrastructure and offices and resources
 - standards guidelines benchmarks and audit materials
+- rules, policies, and procedures for foreign domestic local and internal interference with the attacks on the election process